simamatin/simamatin/README.md

-# Hello there, I am Sima. 🙋‍♀️
+# Hello there, I am Mina. 🙋‍♀️

 ## 😊 about Me: